glennhenry/cs-notes/docs/frontend-web-development/15-docker-and-kubernetes/docker-and-kubernetes.md

 Kubernetes organizes containers into something called **pods**, they are the smallest deployable unit in Kubernetes and can contain one or more containers.
 Containers within a pod share the same network namespace and can communicate with each other.

 One or more pods grouped together and run on a machine is called a **Node**.
-Node is responsible for running a Pods of container and provide resources like CPU and memory for the Pods running on it.
+Node is responsible for running Pods of containers and provide resources like CPU and memory for the Pods running on it.

 When there is a set of nodes that run containerized applications, these are called **Kubernetes cluster**.
 A cluster can be managed from a control plane which is the component that is used to manage the state of the cluster and provide the API interface for managing and deploying containerized applications.